NicMagnier/PlaydateLDtkImporter/README.md

 ### Changelog

+#### version 1.03
+- Fix crash when the LDtk internal icons are used in a level

 #### version 1.02
 - Make it possible to have the ldtk file at the root of the project